 This disease can last for more than 1 year, and it can recur.

-The cause of lichen planus is not known, but it may be a reaction by the immune system to a variety of drugs (especially beta-blockers, nonsteroidal anti-inflammatory drugs [NSAIDs], angiotensin-converting enzyme [ACE] inhibitors, sulfonylureas, antimalarial drugs, penicillamine, and thiazides).
-The disorder itself is not infectious.
-Lichen planus of the mouth may occur in some people who have hepatitis C or, less commonly, possibly hepatitis B (see table The Hepatitis Viruses The Hepatitis Viruses ).
+The cause of lichen planus is not known, but it may be a reaction by the immune system to a variety of medications (especially beta-blockers, nonsteroidal anti-inflammatory drugs [NSAIDs], angiotensin-converting enzyme [ACE] inhibitors, sulfonylureas, antimalarials, penicillamine, and thiazides).
+The disorder itself is not contagious.

 Symptoms of Lichen Planus

 About half of people who get lichen planus also develop it in the mouth.
-Lichen planus in the mouth usually results in a lacy, bluish white patch that forms in lines and branches (called Wickham striae).
+Lichen planus in the mouth usually results in lacy, bluish white lines and branches (called Wickham striae).
 This type of mouth patch often does not hurt, and the person may not know it is there.
-Sometimes painful sores form in the mouth, which often interfere with eating and drinking.
+However, sometimes painful sores form in the mouth, which often interfere with eating and drinking.

 Lichen planus affects the nails in up to 10% of cases.
 Some people may have only mild symptoms such as discoloration of the nail beds, thinning of the nails, and formation of nail ridges.
 Other people may completely lose their nails and have scarring from the cuticle at the base of the nail (the nail fold) to the skin under the nail (the nail bed).